johan162/commute/docs/USER_GUIDE.md

 - Your commute history is NOT affected (stays intact)
 - You can immediately record a new work location

+> [!NOTE]
-**🔒 Safety Feature:** The button requires confirmation - you won't accidentally delete your location.
+> **🔒 Safety Feature:** The button requires confirmation - you won't accidentally delete your location.

+> [!TIP]
-**💡 Pro Tip:** If AutoStop isn't working well, try clearing and re-recording your work location with 5-10 new recordings.
+> **Pro Tip:** If AutoStop isn't working well, try clearing and re-recording your work location with 5-10 new recordings.
 GPS accuracy varies by weather, time of day, and device, so fresh recordings can improve performance.

 ### Auto-Stop Radius Configuration

 **The Radius Slider (10m - 250m):**

-Choose how close you need to be before the timer stops:
+Choose how close you need to be before the timer automatically stops:

 **Small Radius (10-50m):**
 - ✅ Very precise - stops only when you're really there